jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 <!--the two paragraphs above are still a bit redundant and rough-->

-This launched us on a new program of research to develop personal sensing algorithms that could accomplish these goals.
+This launched us on a new program of research to develop personal sensing algorithms that could be added to digital therapeutic apps to accomplish these goals.

 ---